jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: Yes, but you're only doing it once a week.

-Q: Aajonus, I haven't had nut formula in a month.
-The walnuts that I have in my fridge, should I toss them, [unintelligible]?
+Q: Aajonus, regarding that, because I haven't had nut formula in a month.
+The walnuts that I have in my fridge, should I toss them, and buy fresh stuff or can I use them?

 A: Fine.
+If you had them properly sealed.
 Everybody should put their nuts in jars, they'll last years that way.
 If you go through them in a month or two, then that's fine.
-If you leave them plastic, they're still [unintelligible].
+If you leave them in plastic and still hold them sealed in the refrigerator.

 Q: [unintelligible]